JoergHolz/LocalAdmin/README.md

 ##5.
 Security
-You can do some powerful task with LocalAdmin - therefor harden your enviroment.
-On default Localadmin has a .htaccess in htdocs, which limits the permission only to the local machine.
+You can do some powerful task with LocalAdmin - therefore harden your enviroment.
+On default LocalAdmin has a .htaccess in htdocs, which limits the permission only to the local machine.

 ##6.
 Extending LocalAdmin